-ICT is extensively metabolized by CYP1A2, 2C19, and 3A4 in human liver, and CYP3A4 (53.48%) mainly contributes to the metabolism of ICT (Chen et al., 2015; Ruan et al., 2012).
-It is noticeable, however, that patients with NSCLC administered ICT are often treated with other drugs because of various conditions of clinical therapy.
+ICT is extensively metabolized by CYPs1A2, 2C19 and 3A4 in human liver, and CYP3A4 (53.48%) mainly contributes to the metabolism of ICT (Chen et al., 2015; Ruan et al., 2012).
+It is noticeable, however, that NSCLC patients administered with ICT are often treated with other drugs, due to miscellaneous conditions of clinical therapy.
 For instance, the regimen of ICT in combination with zoledronic acid is used for the treatment of NSCLC with bone metastases (Wang et al., 2017).
-ICT is combined with rapamycin for the treatment of advanced NSCLC after kidney transplantation (Zhao et al., 2014).
-Furthermore, ICT is often used together with traditional Chinese medicines in China
+ICT is combined with rapamycin for the treatment of advanced NSCLC following kidney transplantation (Zhao et al., 2014).
+Furthermore, ICT is often utilized together with traditional Chinese medicines in China (Zhao et al., 2017; Wu et al., 2017).
+These combination therapeutic approaches may result in severe drug-drug interactions (DDIs) often found to result from inhibition of drug metabolizing enzymes, particularly cytochrome P450 enzymes (Yamreudeewong et al., 2003).